The Ultimate Locals' Guide to Visiting Oakland

-Tips on the city's best brews, museums, greasy food and more, from those who know best.
+Check out our local tips on Oakland's best brews, museums, greasy food and more, from those who know best.

 The Hippest Place to Be

-Think "hip, up-and-coming city in the U.S." and there's a good chance Oakland will immediately come to mind (that or perhaps its East Coast sister, Brooklyn).
+Think "hip, up-and-coming city in the U.S.," and there's a good chance Oakland, California, will immediately come to mind.
 The city has always been cool — home to diverse residents, multicultural cuisine and natural sights — but increasingly, it's been adding more quintessentially Oakland attractions to the mix, and the masses are catching on.

-The city offers a cultural urban vibe that, compared to its pricey neighbor of San Francisco, is enjoyable on a budget.
+The city offers a cultural urban vibe that, compared to its pricey San Francisco neighbor, is enjoyable on a budget.
 But the real heart and soul of Oakland is its locals — warm, friendly and abundantly creative.
 Look around, and you may spot them busking, guitar-strumming or decorating the city with brilliant, socially conscious street art.
 After visiting, you might very well decide to stay forever, too.

 Experts Weigh In